gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 original image perspective and overlayed onto the undistorted version of the original image.

-In addition, the radius of the lane curvature and vehicle offset are included in the resulting images.
+In addition, the radius of the lane curvature and vehicle offset are annotated to the resulting images.

 The original images (undistorted) with lane area highlighted are located under [output_images/overlay/](output_images/overlay/) directory.